 Banana Republic: Fourth of July

-Banana Republic recently sent this email with the subject line, “Get Fourth of July Ready! ”.
-This email illustrates a solid Fresh Start strategy.
-An upcoming holiday combined with the social pressure of Independence Day parties and matched with two relevant promotions.
+Banana Republic recently sent this email with the subject line, “Get Fourth of July Ready!”
+This email combines an upcoming holiday with the social pressure of Independence Day parties and matched with two relevant promotions.

-This email creates a subconscious narrative in customers’ minds.
+The email plants a subconscious narrative in customers’ minds.
 They think, “Yes, I can’t wait for the holiday.
-And they’re right — it’s a good excuse for a new outfit.
+And Banana Republic is right — it’s a good excuse for a new outfit.
 Especially if there’s a sale.”

 There are three things to keep in mind when applying the Fresh Start Effect to your marketing and customer experience: